aldehir/gpt-oss-adapter/README.md

 - **Field Translation**: Translates reasoning fields between different formats for compatibility with various client tools

+- **Provider Support**: Automatically maps fields based on the target provider (LM Studio, OpenRouter, llama.cpp)

+- **Reasoning Effort**: Extracts `reasoning.effort` from requests and maps it to the appropriate provider field

 - **Caching**: Stores reasoning content from tool call responses and automatically injects it into subsequent requests

-- **Reverse Proxying**: Sits between clients and llama-server/llama-swap to manage reasoning content
+- **Reverse Proxying**: Sits between clients and inference servers to manage reasoning content

 ## Installation